nextcord/nextcord/docs/migrating.rst

 Prior to v1.0, :func:`~ext.commands.check`\s could only be synchronous.
 As of v1.0 checks can now be coroutines.

-Along with this change, a couple new checks were added.
+Along with this change, a couple of new checks were added.

 - :func:`~ext.commands.guild_only` replaces the old ``no_pm=True`` functionality.
 - :func:`~ext.commands.is_owner` uses the :meth:`Client.application_info` endpoint by default to fetch owner ID.